DoanAndy/DoanAndy/README.md

 I graduated from college in 2006 with a certificate in web technology.
 I am currently preparing for the CompTIA Security+ certification followed by the CompTIA Project+ certification.
 I am also preparing to complete and document lab work I am doing to prove my abilities and to improve my skill set.

 In September of 2024 I will be actively searching for new employment opportunities as my current contract expires.
-My ideal role would be a SOC Analyst role for a small to medium sized firm but I am open to all opportunities.
+My ideal role would be a SOC Analyst for a small to medium sized firm but I am open to all opportunities.

 ## Current Resume